Kendralabs/cluster-config/pages/cluster_config/cluster_config_supported_features.md

 ## Features not available

-The following features are not available but we are thinking about adding them at some point.
-If you interested in one issue versus another please voice your support so we can prioritize based on interest.
+The following features are not available, but we are thinking about adding them at some point.
+If you interested in one issue versus another, please voice your support so we can prioritize based on interest.

 Features | Notes